Ecconia/ScrapMechanicMapper/README.md

 - You will see the same two values over and over again, pick the one where you have at least 10 occurrences.
 Double-click a pair to have it highlighted by CheatEngine.
 - Copy the address into this tool, the higher address of a pair goes into the first filed (sry for this step).
 Please confirm somehow that a drawn slope matches your movement, else swap the two addresses.
 - Press `Done` and your position is now live transmitted.
-- Hint: Once you die in game with all the filter steps above done, Only about 10 addresses will be valid!
-Switch to them then!
-You may want to keep CheatEngine open while playing, in case that you die.
-But once died, you have more persistent memory addresses.
+- Hint: Most of the addresses you found are only valid while your player is alive.
+If you die, only roughly 10 of these addresses stay valid, but these will stay valid no matter if you die.
+In case you died, you should switch to these remaining persistent addresses.
+I recommend you to keep CheatEngine open, until you died once.
+Cause then you don't have to filter all addresses again, each time you die.

 Tool usage:
 - All fields and buttons have Tooltips (hover with mouse over them), use it.